 Timebox during Sprint

-The realisation of requirements takes place in Scrum during the sprints.
-In contrast to a classical iteration, sprints with a duration of one to a maximum of four weeks are very short.
+The realisation of requirements takes place in Scrum during the Sprints.
+In contrast to a classic iteration, sprints with a maximum duration of one month are very short.
 Which timebox is best for a company cannot be answered generally.
 When determining the timebox, companies can orient themselves on the planned total duration of the development, the corporate culture and/or the development object.

 Timebox in Daily Scrum

-Communication is very important in Scrum – not only between the stakeholders and the product owner, but also within the development team.
-That’s why developers come together at the beginning of a working day for a Daily Scrum.
-The Daily Scrum is a 15-minute timebox in which the team synchronises activities with each other, discusses obstacles to achieving goals and discusses upcoming tasks.
-Timeboxing is also used for the Scrum of Scrums.
+Communication is very important in Scrum – not only between stakeholders and the product owner, but also within development.
+That’s why the Scrum team comes together at the beginning of a working day for a Daily Scrum.
+The Daily Scrum is a 15-minute timebox in which the team synchronises activities, discusses obstacles to achieving goals and discusses upcoming tasks.

 Timebox in Sprint Review

-At the end of a sprint, the developers demonstrate and discuss their results and check whether they have achieved their goals.
+At the end of a Sprint, the Scrum team demonstrates and discusses its results and checks whether the desired goals have been achieved.
 Stakeholders also provide feedback.
-The product owner and development team then revise the product backlog.
-For one-month sprints, a timebox of 4 hours or less is recommended for a sprint review, a three-week sprint of 3 hours or less, and so on.
+The Product Owner and the developers then revise the Product Backlog.
+For one-month sprints a timebox of 4 hours or less is recommended for a Sprint Review, for a three-week sprint 3 hours or less, etc.

 Timebox in Retrospective

-At the end of the sprint, the development team conducts a retrospective under the moderation of the Scrum Master.
+At the end of the sprint, the Scrum team conducts a Retrospective under the moderation of the Scrum Master.
 The aim of the retrospective is to identify suggestions for improving cooperation in order to implement them in the next sprint.
-In a one-month sprint, 2 hours is usually suitable as a timebox.
+For a one-month sprint, the timebox is 3 hours or less.

 Timebox in Backlog Refinement

-The Backlog Refinement is not an officially defined part of Scrum, but the Scrum Guide suggests regular meetings between the Product Owner and the development team.
-Also the participation of the Scrum Master is recommended, because he can pay attention to the observance of the timebox.
-As an orientation for a timebox the Scrum Guide calls “no more than 10% of the capacity of the Development Team”.
+The Backlog Refinement is not an official event of Scrum, but the Scrum Guide describes the implementation of a Refinement as a continuous task in which the Product Owner and the Scrum Team cooperate.
+Basically the participation of the Scrum Master is also recommended, because he can make sure that the timebox is adhered to.
+In the Scrum Guide 2020 there is no recommendation for the timebox at the Backlog Refinement; in the previous version it said “no more than 10% of the capacity of the Development Team”.